stageor/insurance-data-analysis/README.md

 ## 2. Business Objective

-Insurance providers need clear insight into the factors driving medical costs to effectively assess risk and set accurate policy pricing.
+Insurance providers need a clear understanding of the factors driving medical costs to effectively assess risk and set accurate pricing for their policies.

 Key objectives include: